-If you’ve ever been to one of The Mortgage Lab’s seminars, you will most likely have heard us rave about the app of the month.
+If you’ve ever watched one of the Mortgage Lab’s webinars or Facebook livestreams, you will most likely have heard us rave about this app.
 It’s one of our favourites – PocketSmith.com.
 Their company website is here and the app is available on Apple and Android.

 PocketSmith is a comprehensive personal finance management app designed to help users effectively track their income, expenses, and financial goals.
 By offering features such as customized budgeting for various categories like groceries, entertainment, and utilities, users can allocate their income wisely and monitor their spending habits.
 PocketSmith also enables expense tracking by categorizing and recording transactions from connected bank accounts and credit cards or allowing manual input.

 One of the unique features of the app is its cash flow forecasting, which projects future income and expenses based on historical financial data.
 This empowers users to plan for upcoming financial events and make informed decisions.
 Additionally, the app supports net worth tracking, enabling users to monitor their overall financial health and progress toward their goals by regularly updating their assets and liabilities.